BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # How to pay Bonobo for using the service

+Bonobo charges a simple flat rate pricing for each ticket you sell on the system.

-You will need to pre-purchase credits, at 5 pence each, prior to starting your lottery.
+You will need to **pre-purchase Bonobo Credits** prior to starting your lottery.

-Credits will remain on your account until used.
+**Each Credit costs £0.05** and will remain on your Bonobo Account until used.

-Each time a ticket is sold, your account will be debited, one credit.
+Each time an entry/line is entered into a game, your Bonobo Account will be debited one Credit, regardless of the cost of your tickets.

-If you are running low on credits, you will receive email notifications to top up your account.
+If you are running low on Credits, you will receive email notifications to top up your account.

-You can pre-purchase credits during your sign up process.
+You can pre-purchase Credits during your sign up process or at any time thereafter.

+> **Flat Rate Pricing:** If your ticket costs £5.00, one Credit, costing £0.05, will be debited from your Bonobo account.
+If your ticket costs £1.00, the same one Credit, costing £0.05, will be debited from your Bonobo account.
+{.is-success}

 # Sell Subscriptions Online